 These beliefs are drawn and deduced from the deepest teachings and lessons of the Order, as issued by the Supreme Grand Council: We can infer clearly that any ideology that promotes bigotry, prejudice, and intolerance is antithetical to the mission of OTO.
 We may now turn to Trump and his supporters:

 Trump is unambiguously a racist.
 At this point, everyone either already knows this or stubbornly refuses to admit it.
-Aside from the evidence that he has repeatedly used the N-word, Trump has very publicly engaged in racist rhetoric as well as enacted racist policies.
+Trump has very publicly engaged in racist rhetoric as well as enacted racist policies.
 There are innumerable examples, including that Trump was the primary promoter of the racist “birther” theory about Obama, he announced his presidential campaign by calling Mexicans murderers and rapists, said a Mexican judge cannot judge him because of his race, his and his fellow Republicans’ constant courting of white nationalists, and built his campaign on fear-mongering about Muslims while promising an illegal “Muslim ban” among many other examples of him generally normalizing racism.
 Anti-semitic attacks are at their highest levels in two decades; anti-Muslim groups have tripled since Trump launched his campaign and there have been more racist attacks against Muslims than after 9/11; he has systematically discriminated against LGBTQ individuals while in office.
 In fact it has gotten to the point that they are literally separating children from their parents for a misdemeanor and throwing the children in literal cages.
 I think it is not a stretch to call these actions tyranny and oppression.